Pandemic, climate change pose biggest global threats | DW | 19.01.2021

-Economic and social fallouts from COVID-19 are among the most imminent threats to the world, a new report shows.
+Economic and social fallout from COVID-19 are among the most imminent threats to the world, a new report shows.
 Extreme weather and a failure to fight climate change remain the biggest long-term risks.

-The scars of the COVID-19 pandemic will be visible for years with many of them manifesting into some of the most critical threats to the world, a new report by the World Economic Forum showed.
+The scars of the COVID-19 pandemic will be visible for years with many of them manifesting into some of the most critical threats to the world, according to a new report by the World Economic Forum.

-Mass unemployment, digital inequality and prolonged economic stagnation are some of the risks that could pose a danger in the next two years, a survey that forms the basis of this year's Global Risks Report has revealed.
+A survey that forms the basis of this year's Global Risks Report has revealed mass unemployment, digital inequality and prolonged economic stagnation as some of the risks that could pose a danger in the next two years.

 The coronavirus pandemic, which has claimed more than 2 million lives globally, has pushed the global economy into its worst recession since World War II, rendering millions of people jobless and pushing many more into poverty.

-"Job losses, a widening digital divide, disrupted social interactions, and abrupt shifts in markets could lead to dire consequences and lost opportunities for large parts of the global population," the authors of the report wrote.
+"Job losses, a widening digital divide, disrupted social interactions, and abrupt shifts in markets could lead to dire consequences and lost opportunities for large parts of the global population," said the report.

-"The ramifications — in the form of social unrest, political fragmentation and geopolitical tensions — will shape the effectiveness of our responses to the other key threats of the next decade: cyberattacks, weapons of mass destruction and, most notably, climate change," they said.
+"The ramifications — in the form of social unrest, political fragmentation and geopolitical tensions — will shape the effectiveness of our responses to the other key threats of the next decade: cyberattacks, weapons of mass destruction and, most notably, climate change."

 The pandemic led to one of the swiftest organizational transformations in history as governments and businesses went digital to minimize the disruption caused by lockdowns.
 There was an unprecedented adoption of digital technologies with people being asked to work from home, schools and universities taking their classes online, doctors and patients turning to telemedicine and political leaders attending virtual summits.

-But the increasing reliance on the internet has exposed the deep divide between the technology haves and have-nots both within countries and between countries, with many children unable to attend online classes because of poor internet access and businesses being shuttered because of their inability to go digital.
+But the increasing reliance on the internet has exposed the deep divide between the technology haves and have-nots both within countries and between countries, with many children unable to attend online classes because of poor internet access and businesses shutting down because of their inability to go digital.

 "This will particularly affect young people worldwide, as this group faces its second global crisis in a generation and could miss out altogether on opportunities in the next decade," the report said.